 Before we cast the wax in sterling silver or 14k gold, molds are made to create duplicates.
 Even if a piece is a custom, one of a kind item, it is best to make a mother mold.
 It often takes hours to create the original.
 During casting, the wax melts and is lost in the process.
 Richard makes our RTV rubber molds.

 READY FOR CASTING

 Even though duplicates are made from molds, each wax needs to be fine tuned after being released from the mold.
-The waxes pictured are ready to cast.
-Soon they will be handwriting charms, rings, necklaces, bracelets, and earrings in sterling silver.
+I go over each piece to clean up any flashing from the molds, and crisp up detail that may have gotten lost.

 CREATING A TREE

 I build a structure called a tree.
 This creates a pathway for the molten metal to flow and take the place of the wax during casting; hence the name of the process, lost wax casting.
 I strategically attach wax wire, called gating, to each wax model, then attach that to the main central sprue.
 When building the tree it is vital to think about how the wax will flow out of the mold, and how the metal will flow into it.

 Now Richard creates a mold for casting.
 This is called investing.
 The trees are put into stainless steel flasks.
 He creates a mold around the wax tree with investment, which is a very fine plaster.
 The investment has to go through various steps including mixing and then vacuuming out the air that gets introduced from the mixing before it sets up.
 He's got 9 minutes.

 The flask is put into the vacuum chamber, then vacuumed to pull the air out of the investment.
 This prevents bubbles from clinging to the waxes.
 You can see the air being pulled out of the investment.
 The same process is used when we make the rubber molds shown in the previous photos.